-The Commission has quasi-legislative and quasi-judicial as well as executive powers and duties.
+The Commission has quasi-legislative, quasi-judicial, and executive powers and duties.

 In its quasi-legislative capacity, the Commission sets rates and makes rules governing utility operations.
-In its quasi-judicial mode, the Commission hears and decides complaints, issues written orders that are similar to court orders and may have its decisions appealed to the Idaho Supreme Court.
-In its executive capacity, the Commission enforces state laws and rules affecting the utilities and rail industries.
+In its quasijudicial mode, the Commission hears and decides complaints, issues written orders that are similar to court orders and may have its decisions appealed to the Idaho Supreme Court.
+In its executive capacity, the Commission enforces state laws and rules affecting public utilities and the rail industry.